What Are the Benefits of Using Blue Light Therapy for Skincare?

-- By making the sebaceous glands produce less oil overall
+- By making the sebaceous glands produce less oil

-Blue Light Therapy for Psoriasis
+Blue Light Therapy for Psoriasis and Excema

 There is no cure, so patients must focus on managing symptoms.
 Some sufferers find relief from exposure to ultraviolet radiation, such as sunlight.
 But, since sunlight carries the risk of skin cancer, blue light therapies can offer an alternative.

-Blue Light Therapy at Home vs. the Dermatologist’s Office
+Benefits of Blue Light Therapy at Home vs. the Dermatologist’s Office

 Blue light treatment sessions administered by a dermatologist can be anywhere from 15 to 90 minutes long.
 A doctor typically recommends four to six treatments for acne, followed by maintenance appointments every six months.
 With home treatment, you can choose the amount of time per session and the frequency—within the recommended range.

 As another bonus of home treatment, you can choose an LED device that combines red and blue lights, allowing you to target acne and signs of aging, like wrinkles, at the same time!

-Does Blue Light Therapy Really Work?
+Blue Light Therapy FAQ

 The best way to see how blue light therapy reduces acne and improves your skin’s appearance is to see for yourself.
 Safe, affordable, and convenient home blue light therapy devices provide a simple way to discover the potential of this powerful treatment.
-Shop now for your ideal reVive light Therapy® blue light device.

 Experience the power of light therapy at home